 With the month of February comes

-the request for BAKED BEANS, Your response to the appeal has
+the request for COFFEE, Your response to the appeal has

 been commendable.
 We continue to be one of the most supportive

 to the St. Vincent de Paul Kitchen.
 Please continue your

 PARISH OUTREACH TO THE

 POOR AND HUNGRY

 Please place your donations on

 the kneelers in front.
 We are practicing self-denial and the